Famous Movie Scene Locations As Seen Through Google Street View

 The Hook & Ladder 8 firehouse in New York City on North Moore Street still serves as a popular stop for tourists.
 Fans created a memorial outside the firehouse after Harold Ramis, who played Dr. Egon Spengler in the 1984 film, passed away earlier this year.
 This is what the firehouse looks like today.

-Stanley Kubrick's 1980 film 'The Shining' is considered one of the creepiest films ever.
-During the movie, protagonist Jack Torrance (played by Jack Nicholson) accepts a job as an off-season caretaker at The Overlook Hotel.
-After he arrives with his family, however, his son Danny begins to see the ghosts that inhabit the hotel.
-In the above scene, Danny sees two twin ghosts as he rides his tricycle down the hallway, which is one of the most famous scenes in cinema history.
+Stanley Kubrick's 'The Shining' is considered one of the creepiest films to date.
+The 1980 psychological horror film was one of Jack Nicholson's first major roles.
+During the movie, protagonist Jack Torrance accepts a job as an off-season caretaker at The Overlook Hotel.
+After he arrives with his family, however, his son begins to see the ghosts that inhabit the hotel.
+In the above scene, Torrance's son sees two twin ghosts as he rides his tricycle down the hallway, which is one of the most famous scenes in cinema history.

 The lavish Chicago home that serves as the McCallister home sold for $US1.585 million in 2012.